-You can also choose between an inpatient programme where you get to stay in the rehab centre for the entire duration of your treatment or an outpatient programme when you only come to the rehab during certain days of the week.
+You can also choose an inpatient programme where you get to stay in the rehab centre for the entire duration of your treatment or an outpatient programme when you only come to the rehab during certain days of the week.

-Inpatient treatment immerses you entirely in the rehab community and recovery mindset, and is generally considered more cost and time effective.
+Inpatient treatment immerses you entirely in the rehab community and recovery mindset and is generally considered more cost and time effective.

 Addiction is a complex problem that affects an individual physically and mentally.
 As such, you are therefore advised to follow the treatment plan given to you for the specified period of time in order to achieve stable sobriety.

-Should I choose a rehab facility that is near or far away?
+Should I Choose a Rehab Facility that is Near or Far Away?

 However, experts recommend that you should choose a rehab centre that is far from home.
-This is to ensure that triggering people, places, and behavioural tendencies are kept at bay to minimize your chance or relapse.
+This is to ensure that triggering people, places, and behavioural tendencies are kept at bay to minimize your chance of relapse.

 Overcoming addiction is not easy.
 You need to change how you do things completely in order to overcome the addiction and that includes going far from the areas that you are used to.

-Choosing a rehab centre that is far from home will help you avoid temptations or distractions that can make you to relapse.
-However, if you choose outpatient treatment, then you should choose a rehab facility that is close to home to avoid travelling for a long distance each day.
+Choosing a rehab centre that is far from home will help you avoid temptations or distractions that can make you relapse.
+However, if you choose outpatient treatment, then you should choose a rehab facility that is close to home to avoid travelling a long distance each day.